dotnet/docs-maui/docs/macios/privacy-manifest.md

 | <xref:Foundation.NSUrl.ContentModificationDateKey?displayProperty=nameWithType> | | |
 | <xref:Foundation.NSUrl.CreationDateKey?displayProperty=nameWithType> | | |

 Use the string `NSPrivacyAccessedAPICategoryFileTimestamp` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
-For example, if you use any of the API's listed above, your *PrivacyInfo.xcprivacy* file should contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array:
+For example, if you use any of the APIs listed above, your *PrivacyInfo.xcprivacy* file should contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>